joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ## Lesson

 In the computer's world, the only thing that exist is a sequence of bits: `1`s and `0`s.
 In javascript, these bits are separated  into things called values.
 Each value has a `type`, that determines its role in a program.
 The basic types of values in javascript are: number, string, boolean, object, function, and undefined.
 The easiest way to create a value is to <b>literally</b> write its name.

-## Numbers
+### <b> Numbers </b>

 To create a number, we just type the value: